Unseen Star Wars 1313 Boba Fett gameplay revealed by lead animator

 Star Wars 1313 has gained a reputation as a tragically lost title.
 Officially revealed at E3 in 2012, development on the game had all but stopped by the following year after Disney purchased Lucasfilm.
 Since then, the game has been shelved and is unlikely to ever return to development.

 That’s left many Star Wars fans craving every ounce of the game they can get, leaping upon leaks and details about its early build.
-These new videos not only give an extended look at the game, in comparison to what’s been revealed in the past, but explicitly show Boba Fett as a playable character.
-Whether Fett was ever planned to be playable in the final game, or was only used as a character model for these demos, however, is unclear.
+These new videos not only give an extended look at the game, in comparison to what’s been revealed in the past, but explicitly show how Boba Fett would handle as a playable character.

 - Best PS5 games: jump to the latest generation